Medically reviewed by Drugs.com. Last updated on Jan 15, 2022.

 - Adults 50 years of age and older—Use and dose must be determined by your doctor.

-If you miss a dose of tretinoin, skip the missed dose and go back to your regular dosing schedule.
+If you miss a dose of tretinoin, take it as soon as possible.
+However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Keep out of the reach of children.